 You may be asked to sight-side back your vehicle into an alley.
 You will drive past the alley and position your vehicle parallel to the outer boundary.
 From that position, back into the alley bringing the rear of your vehicle within three feet of the rear of the alley without touching boundary lines or cones.
 Your vehicle must be straight within the alley/lane when you have completed the maneuver.
 (See Figure 12.6.)

 Figure 12.1: Straight Line Backing

 Figure 12.2: Offset Back/Right

 Figure 12.3: Offset Back/Left

-Figure 12.4: Parallel Park (Driver Side)
+Figure 12.4: Sight-side Parallel Park

-Figure 12.5: Parallel Park (Conventional)
+Figure 12.5: Conventional Parallel Park

 Figure 12.6: Alley Dock